Decaffeinate for less stimulation

-During my retreats, I take my guests on a 30-minute silent walking meditation as a pre-yoga warmup.
+During my Norfolk yoga retreats, I take my guests on a 30-minute silent walking meditation as a pre-yoga warmup.
 On a breathwalk, there is no destination.
 Your aim is to walk as naturally as possible, with a focus on slowly making your exhale longer than your inhale.
-Try it!

 When we are under pressure we contract our muscles and this constant tension can lead to muscle stiffness and pain.
 A careful undoing of tension in the body is like easing off the pressure valve.
-In my Six Ways to Destress (see below) you can find ways to help your body relax.
+In my Six Ways to Destress, I offer you a range of ways to help your body relax.

 Respond to your body